 Area (ha) 0.5

 ton CO2 eq 4.6

 The decision to plant new trees to compensate for the CO2 emission of the company’s products is not the only way in which Tratos attempts to reduce carbon emissions move towards a circular economy.

 Indeed, as can be further discovered below, the company produces 95% of its own energy, only 5% of the energy the company uses is provided by the National Grid.
-Of this 95%, 10% comes from Tratos’ Water Plant and 85% from the Tratos cogenerator acquired by Terna.
+Of this 95%, 10% comes from Tratos’ Water Plant, 30% from solar panels and 55% from the Tratos cogenerators.

-The solutions that Tratos has adopted to reduce emissions and to be more energy efficient are illustrated more in-depth below.
+The solutions that Tratos has adopted to increase its energy efficiency and reduce emissions are illustrated more in-depth below.

 Tratos has its own Water Plant that, with a power of 200kW, provides 10% of the total energy the company utilises.
 In addition to having used since 1980 its own water plant energy generation, Tratos is proud of the fact that in all its processes the water (thanks to a closed circuit) has always been reused inside the factory constantly,